arjunmehta/heartbeats/README.md

 ```

 ### Heart Pulses
-A `Pulse` is an object used to measure how synchronized part of your system is to the main Heart.
-This is super useful as it allows you to very efficiently measure if things are lagging, or working as they should with respect to a heartbeat.
+A `Pulse` is an object used to measure how synchronized part of your system is to a central `Heart`.
+This is super useful as it allows you to very efficiently measure if things are lagging, or working as they should with respect to that `heartbeat`.

 ```javascript
 var pulseA = heart.createPulse();
 var pulseB = heart.createPulse();
 ```

-Instead of storing an event's time as `Date().now()` or `Date().getTime()` and comparing those values to some other time, you `pulse.beat()` to synchronize the Pulse's time with its Heart.
+Now, instead of storing an event's time as `Date().now()` or `Date().getTime()` and comparing those values to some other time, you `pulse.beat()` to synchronize the Pulse's time with its Heart.

 ```javascript
 pulseA.beat();
 pulseB.beat();
 ```

-### Do Stuff with Pulses
-Now if we want to know how far off an object is from the Heart, we can use the Pulse's `missedBeats` property.
+So, if we want to know how far off an object is from the Heart, we can use the Pulse's `missedBeats` property.
+For example:

 ```javascript
 console.log( pulseA.missedBeats ); // 0